-- More than 125 million girls and women alive today have been cut in the 29 countries in Africa and Middle East where FGM is concentrated.
+- More than 200 million girls and women alive today have been cut in the 30 countries in Africa, Middle East and south east Asia where FGM is continues to be practised.

 - FGM is mostly carried out on young girls sometime between infancy and age 15.

 - FGM is a violation of the human rights of girls and women.
 WHO, February 2014